Bloated ClickUp slowing everyone down? Leaner PM alternatives

-At MG Software we recommend Linear for software teams that prioritise speed above all else, and Asana for teams seeking a more stable, structured experience.
-Notion is ideal when documentation and knowledge management are priorities.
-We help with migration and choosing the right tool stack.
+At MG Software we recommend Linear for software teams that prioritise speed above all else, Asana for teams seeking a more stable, structured experience, and Notion when documentation and knowledge management are priorities.
+We help with migration, data import and choosing the right tool stack.

 Best alternatives